Dr Steve Klee

-Steve is both artist and theorist with an internationally recognised expertise in aesthetics and politics particularly in relation to the work of Jacques Rancière.
-His writing includes an influential, REF submitted, journal article for Third Text (2013), catalogue essays, as well as arts journalism.
+Klee is both artist and theorist with an internationally recognised expertise in aesthetics and politics particularly in relation to the work of Jacques Rancière.
+His writing includes an influential REF submitted journal article for Third Text (2013), catalogue essays as well as arts journalism.
 Examples include commissions for artists Aernout Mik (2011) and Freee Collective (2009).

 His cross-disciplinary art practice explores this terrain also; he has worked in activist art-collectives (2010-12) and more recently produced a cycle of exhibitions and events that investigate the expressive and political capacities of performing bodies.
 These works include Too Prolix: A Tour Out of Time (2014) and The Dance Teacher: A Gestural Index (2016) as well as a solo show at Five Years (2015), which comprised sculptural, photographic and video components.